 Monday to Friday from 8am to 8pm; Saturday from 8am to 4pm

-You might be able to claim some benefits while you’re looking for a new job.
+You might be able to claim benefits while you’re looking for a new job, like Universal Credit.

-Help paying your rent or mortgageYou might be able to claim housing benefit to help pay your rent - use our benefits checker to see what benefits you may be entitled to.
+Help paying your rent or mortgageYou might be able to claim Universal Credit housing costs or Housing Benefit to help pay your rent - use our benefits checker to see what benefits you may be entitled to.

 If you have a mortgage, check your mortgage protection policy to see what it says about redundancy.
 You might get some money towards your mortgage while you look for a new job.

 For more information about help with mortgage costs and mortgage arrears, see How to sort out your mortgage problems.

 You should get advice about any debts you have already - read about how to get help with your debts.

 If you’re worried about getting into debt after your redundancy, use our budgeting tool to see exactly where your money goes each month.

 If you’ve bought something on credit, check whether you've got a payment protection insurance policy that will pay off the credit because you’ve been made redundant.